ssiltanen/Teeri/README.md

 } |> uploadAsync blobClient

-// To upload with the default options blob ("folder/file2.txt", FromStream stream)
+// To upload with the default options uploadBlobWithDefaults ("folder/file2.txt", FromStream stream)
 |> uploadAsync blobClient

-// To read a blob with all the optional settings readBlob "folder/file.txt" {
+// To read a blob with all the optional settings downloadBlob "folder/file.txt" {
     position 0L
     bufferSize 100
     requestConditions conditions